-And because we know these things, a lot of people have been told by their doctors to stop eating this…
+Because of these two facts, a lot of people have been told by their doctors to stop eating this…

 …and to start eating this…